 3.1 The Faculty Meeting

-Those persons holding appointment to positions in the College that require them to be immediately and continuously involved in teaching or making academic policy shall comprise the faculty meeting.
+Those persons holding appointments to positions in the College that require them to be immediately and continuously involved in teaching or making academic policy shall comprise the faculty meeting.
 This includes:

-B. Select Administrators and Staff devoted to Academic Policy: the President, the Provost, the Vice President for Student Affairs, The Vice President for Library and Information Services, the Associate Provosts, the Dean of Students, the Dean for Academic Advising, the Director of Athletics, the Director of the Center for Global Engagement, the Director of the Library, the Director of the Center of Innovative Pedagogy, the Faculty Grants Coordinator, and the Registrar;
+- Select Administrators and Staff devoted to Academic Policy: the President, the Provost, the Vice President for Student Affairs, the Vice President for Library and Information Services, the Associate Provosts, the Dean of Student Development, the Dean for Academic Advising, the Director of Athletics, the Director of the Center for Global Engagement, the Director of the Library, the Director of the Center of Innovative Pedagogy, the Director of Sponsored Research & Strategic Initiatives, and the Registrar.

-All members have voice and vote in faculty meetings.
+All members have a voice and vote in faculty meetings.
 The Chair of the Faculty may invite visitors to attend faculty meetings when appropriate, with voice but no vote, or as observers.
-The Chair of the Faculty regularly invites, at the beginning of the year, appropriate individuals to attend the faculty meeting with voice but no vote; these should include but are not limited to: the Vice President for Finance, the Vice President for Enrollment Management and Dean of Admissions, the Vice President for Advancement, the Civil Rights/Title IX Coordinator, the Director of the Career Development Center, Professional Members of the Library Staff, all adjunct Instructors and Professors teaching less than half-time, and Emeritus faculty.
+The Chair of the Faculty regularly invites, at the beginning of the year, appropriate individuals to attend the faculty meeting with voice but no vote; these should include but are not limited to: the Vice President for Finance, the Vice President for Enrollment Management and Dean of Admissions, the Vice President for Advancement, the Civil Rights/Title IX Coordinator, the Dean for Career Development, Librarians, Chief of Staff, all adjunct Instructors and Professors teaching less than half-time, and Emeritus faculty.

 Membership in the faculty meeting carries with it the expectation of regular attendance at meetings and, in the case of administrators, the expectation that reports of activity pertinent to faculty concerns from their areas of responsibility will be made to the meeting from time to time.

-There are two officers: the chair, who shall be a tenured member of the faculty, and the secretary; both will be elected by the faculty prior to the March meeting and serve for the ensuing academic year.
+There are two officers: the Chair, who shall be a tenured member of the faculty, and the Vice Chair; both will be elected by the faculty prior to the March meeting and serve for the ensuing academic year.
 No person may serve consecutively in either of these positions for more than three years.

-A. Preside at faculty meetings or arrange for a presiding officer if necessary;
+- Preside at faculty meetings or arrange for another Executive Committee faculty member to preside if necessary;

-D. Supervise, with the Executive Committee, the creation and appointment of ad hoc committees;
+- Supervise, with the Executive Committee, the creation and appointment of action committees and ad hoc committees;

-E. Represent the faculty in meetings with the President;
+- Represent the faculty in regular meetings with the President and Provost;

 The normal order of business is: